 When your audience types something like “RunZ website” into search engines, it means they are already familiar with your company and want to navigate to your website.

-To attract an audience who searches with transactional intent, you’ll need to add phrases like “best,” “coupon,” and “shipping” to your product.
-That way, when someone searches for something like “best air force 1 shoes,” your product pages can show up on search engines.
+Meanwhile, to attract an audience who searches with transactional intent, you’ll need to add phrases like “best,” “coupon,” and “shipping” to your product content.
+That way, when someone searches for something like “best Air Force 1 shoes,” your product pages can show up on search engines.

 Once your giveaway is over, analyze the results to know what channel brought you the most qualified traffic.
 Then look for ways to double down on those opportunities through different promotional tactics.

 Alternatively, you can also collect customers’ email addresses even if the giveaway has ended, similar to what luggage brand Bellroy did with theirs.

 You can see how the brand triggers FOMO (fear of missing out) with customers by saying, “Don’t miss out again!” and encouraging them to sign up to their newsletter.

 There are many options for online paid ads.
 Social media ads and paid search or display ads are some of the most common tactics for ecommerce marketers.
 The reason brands love paid ads is that they have control over who they’re targeting.